VSnow1988/MyInventory/README.md

 - Handled IDE warnings.

 ## MyInventory_2
 Second enhancement made in CS499, focused on algorithms and data structures.
+The plan for this enhancement was to add validations, and review all functions' algorithmic logic for security and efficiency.
 Code changes include:
 - Security validations for all input.
 - Error handling and loop-closing.
 - Handled more IDE warnings and bugs.